oobanaii/IP-Project/README.md

 3. Try to submit the form with an invalid email address and verify that a relevant error message appears
 4. Try to submit the form with all inputs valid and verify that a success message appears
 #### Checkout page:
-1. Go to the "Cart" page
+1. Go to the "Games" page
-2. Try to submit an empty cart and verify that an error message about the required fields appears
+2. Verify that when the cart is empty, no price is displayed
-3. Try to submit the checkout informtion with invalid email address, credit card character count and verify that a relevant error message appears
+3. Try to add games to cart and verify that the price changes according to quantity
-4. Try to submit the form with all inputs valid and verify that a scucess message appears.
+4. Verify that you can apply the number of shards to use as well as the promo code.

 ## Credits
 ### Content